beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ## Cake's `Configure` class

 * Has an excellent API for setting, overriding and accessing values.
-* Is accessible nearly everywhere in a Cake app.
+* Is accessible everywhere in a Cake app.
 * With Cake 3, it is also better unified.
 	(DB, Email, Cache and App settings all in one place.)